Thom Metzger

 Thom Metzger (born September 2, 1956) is an American writer, musician, and historian.
 The author of both fiction and non-fiction, he is best known for his exploration of the esoteric and little known history of the Burned Over District of western New York State.
 As Leander Watts, he has published five YA novels.

-Metzger was born and raised in Rochester, NY, son of Robert G. and Lois M. (née Mercel) Metzger.
+Metzger was born and raised in Rochester, New York, son of Robert G. and Lois M. (née Mercel) Metzger.

-He attended Gates-Chili High School before earning a BA (1978) and MLS (1979) at the State University of New York at Geneseo (where he studied four-dimensional geometry and quantum physics with Rudy Rucker.
+He attended Gates-Chili High School before earning a BA (1978) and MLS (1979) at the State University of New York at Geneseo, where he studied four-dimensional geometry and quantum physics with Rudy Rucker.

 Career

 Metzger's writing career began with the publication of the avant-shock novel Big Gurl in 1989.
 His association with Autonomedia commenced with inclusion of his work in the Semiotext(e) U.S.A. issue, at the invitation of Peter Lamborn Wilson.
 His work appeared in Anarchy: A Journal of Desire Armed and other journals.
 Blood and Volts: Edison, Tesla, and the Electric Chair, and This is Your Final Warning were also published by Autonomedia.

 By direct transmission from Hakim Bey, Metzger was authorized to found the Ziggurat Lodge of the Moorish Orthodox Church in 1993.
 During the 1990s, when the subculture of zines flourished, he edited nine issues of The Moorish Science Monitor.

 From 1999 until 2005, Metzger published over a hundred feature articles in Rochester’s City Newspaper as well as 55 installments of his Way Below Radar column.
 He has been called “The Poet Laureate of the Burned Over District,” by The Poet’s Press.
 As such, he was a featured speaker in the BBC-4 documentary “Secret History: the Chair” and will be featured in the forthcoming documentary Burned Over, produced by East Bend Films.